-- Then add the yeast or levain and pre-ferment. (use less yeast or starter if you are going to do a long retard in the refrigerator.)
+- Then add the yeast or levain and pre-ferment.
+(Use less yeast or starter if you are going to do a long retard in the refrigerator.)
 Let the dough rest for one hour.
 Then add the salt.

 - Then start your folds - three over 90 minutes.

-- Into fridge for the night or rise another 2 - 4 hours and bake.
+- Then into fridge for the night, or rise another 2 - 4 hours and bake.

-So: Less water and more time between changes are the keys.
-I know high hydration breads are all the rage but this is an old fashioned blend - it is not going to give you a lofty open crumb with its 11% protein level.
+In summary: Less water and more time between changes are the keys.
+I know high hydration breads are all the rage but this is an old fashioned flour blend - it is not going to give you a lofty open crumb with its 11.2% protein level.
 We should not try to fit this round old fashioned loaf through a modern square shaped hole.
 Let the flour slowly hydrate and bloom and you will have a wonderful loaf of hearty bread.

-- Be wary of too much bench flour on the last of your turns - we must be careful not to add unfermented flour during this slow fermenting process.
+- Be wary of too much bench flour on the last of your turns - be careful not to add un-fermented flour during the slow fermenting process.